jbodet/winteriscoming/README.md

 # STARTER PROJECT
 Fake website created for GDG Workshop : HTML5 / CSS3 for Responsive Web Design.
-Workshop is detailled in slides directory.
+Workshop is in slides directory.
 Have fun !

 # REQUIREMENT
 - nodejs